AcademicsToday/academicstoday-django/README.md

 4. If you haven’t created an administrator for your previous projects, create one now by entering:
   ```
-  # CREATE USER bart WITH PASSWORD '123password';
+  # CREATE USER django WITH PASSWORD '123password';
-  # GRANT ALL PRIVILEGES ON DATABASE academicstoday_db to bart;
+  # GRANT ALL PRIVILEGES ON DATABASE academicstoday_db to django;
   ```

-5. Your database "academicstoday_db" is now setup with an admin user account "bart" using the passowrd "123password”.
+5. Your database "academicstoday_db" is now setup with an admin user account "django" using the passowrd "123password”.

 ### Application + Database
 Run the following commands to populate the database.